florianmorinind/ease-corpus/README.md

 sensory input can gain intensity action unfolds with reduced internal comparison

-This shift is not gradual.
-It is expected to be discontinuous, with abrupt transitions following repeated failures to induce it directly.
+This shift is expected to be discontinuous, with abrupt transitions following repeated failures to induce it directly.

-The more precisely the state is targeted, the less likely it is to occur.